cuaide/Algorithm-Project/README.md

   - Report traversal order(Reverse the finishing time)
 - **SCC (Strongly Connected Components)**:
   - Groups nodes that are mutually reachable
-  - Implemented using an SCC algorithm (e.g. Kosaraju)
+  - Implemented using an SCC algorithms

 ---